leadedge/MagicSpout/README.md

 ﻿## MagicSpoutSender

-MagicSpoutSender is a module for [Magic](https://magicmusicvisuals.com/) to send textures to receivers using the Spout protocol.
+MagicSpoutSender is a module for [Magic Music Visuals](https://magicmusicvisuals.com/) to send textures to receivers using the Spout protocol.
 It supplements the main Magic Spout output so that individual outputs can be included in a project.

 ## Updates
 14.06.21 - Create repository